nebulasio/nebdocs/docs/go-nebulas/mainnet.md

 ## Contribution

 Feel free to join the Nebulas Mainnet.
-If you have found something wrong, please [submit an issue](https://github.com/nebulasio/go-nebulas/issues/new) or [submit a pull request](https://github.com/nebulasio/go-nebulas/pulls) to let us know, and we will add your name and url to this page as soon as possible.
+If you have found something wrong, please [submit an issue](https://github.com/nebulasio/go-nebulas/issues/new) or [submit a pull request](https://github.com/nebulasio/go-nebulas/pulls) to let us know, and we will add your name and URL to this page as soon as possible.